phenom4n4n/phen-cogs/CONTRIBUTING.md

 # Style

 Before pushing to your PR, make sure to run a style reformat.
-This can be done with the by running the following commands in the repo directory:
+This can be done with by running the following commands in the repo directory:
 ```
 make install
 make reformat